ryanfox1985/ffmpeg_join/README.md

 Note:
 - Be sure ffmpeg is installed in one of these paths: `/usr/bin:/sbin:/usr/local/bin`
-- path parameters should be absolute.
+- Path parameters should be absolute.